qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 .. index:: apache, apache2, Debian_Squeeze

-|qg| Server installation on Debian/Ubuntu
+QGIS Server installation on Debian/Ubuntu
 ================================================================================

 At this point, we will give a short and simple sample installation how-to for a minimal working configuration using Apache2 on Debian Squeeze (or with negligible variations on Ubuntu 14.04).
-Many other OSs provide packages for |qg| Server, too.
+Many other OSs provide packages for QGIS Server, too.
 If you have to build it all from source, please refer to the URLs above.

 Firstly, add the following debian GIS repository: